chhuang-one/sqxclib/doc/SqQuery.md

 #### where / whereNot / orWhere / orWhereNot

 These functions/methods are used to filter the results and apply conditions.

+* The order of arguments are name of column, comparison operator, and the value to compare.
+* If name of column has % character, It handle as printf format string.
+* If the argument of comparison operator is =, it can be omitted.

 e.g. generate below SQL statement.

 ```sql